 You can buy a pre-made set, which is the easiest and quickest option, or make your own.
 Each kid has a card with a selection of numbers on.
 You call out numbers and the child marks their card if the number appears.
 The first child with all numbers crossed out in a row wins.

 Top tip: You don't have to just use numbers, you can make your own cartoon character or animal bingo.

-What: Find your partner is a great way of breaking the ice at the start of the party, as it gets nervous kids talking to one another.
+As party games go 'find your partner' is a great way of breaking the ice at the start of the party, as it gets nervous kids talking to one another.

 Top tip: You can use any animal and sound effect for this game.

-What: Simon says is a simple game that needs no preparation.
+As party games go, Simon Says is a simple game that needs no preparation.

 Top tip: Change the game from 'Simon says' and replace with the birthday girl or boys' name - it'll make them feel extra special!

 8. Egg and spoon race

 It's not just for sports days, egg and spoon races are easy to do at home.

 Get a large spoon and a pack of eggs (make sure the eggs rest comfortably on the spoons).
 Then get the children to race while holding the egg on the spoon.
 The first child to make it over the finish line without dropping their egg is the winner.